Trail Run Project Logo

 Flora & Fauna

 You are guaranteed to see some cows and horses as they are always in the pastures in between the trail.
 They are fenced in well and won't bother you if you don't bother them.
-From time to time you can see some Mallard ducks swimming in the Gunnison River, I have yet to see fish, but I know they are there.
+From time to time you can see some Mallard ducks swimming in the Gunnison River.
 There are many types of birds so if you are an avid ornithologist and walking around the area, bring your binoculars.
+There is fishing access, by foot, to a few riverside banks.

 History & Background

-A wonderful man by the name of Ray Van Tuyl was the original owner of the property where he raised his cattle and kept a few horses.
-When he passed away a number of years ago it was made in his will that the property would be donated to the city of Gunnison.
-The land was divvied up in a way that would set aside land for recreation (the trail), a Nordic Skiing course that goes through some of the open pastures in the winter time, grazing areas for local ranchers and an area where a new Library that has yet to be constructed.
+A man by the name of Ray Van Tuyl was the previous owner of the property where he raised his cattle and kept a few horses.
+The property was later sold to the city of Gunnison, to be preserved for open space and important drinking water aquifer conservation.
+The land was divvied up in a way that would set aside land for recreation (the trail), a Nordic Skiing course that goes through some of the open pastures in the winter time, grazing areas for local ranchers and a new library (built in 2022).

 Shared By: